 The overall result in the first 11 days of betting to close out January was a total handle of $58.9 million.
 That is not too shabby for a brand new market.
 The overall handle for February should be even more impressive given the fast start due to Super Bowl LV.

-Virginia’s sports betting industry is similar to Tennessee’s.
+Virginia’s industry is similar to Tennessee sports betting.
 Since neither state has any land-based casinos, legal sports betting is only available online with most of the bets placed through mobile sportsbook apps.

 Plans for a fifth land-based casino resort in Richmond are taking shape ahead of a voter referendum in the state’s capital city this November.